mahmoudk07/AInterview_Website/README.md

 - **Multiple Languages:** Support for international companies and interviews in different languages.
 - **Enhanced Dashboards:** Dynamic visuals for interview insights.

-## Contributing

-We welcome contributions!
-Please follow these steps:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Commit your changes (`git commit -m 'Add new feature'`).
-4. Push to the branch (`git push origin feature-branch`).
-5. Open a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact